Beach camping? In New York City? Yes, it's possible

 For those who want to stay super local, there's a beachside bar and restaurant within walking distance.
 Or, since this is still a camping trip, you can bring your own food and cook it over the fire.

-The camp is the brainchild of local architect Kent Johnson, who started the project on Kickstarter in 2014, and finally got approval from National Parks Service to offer it as a pilot program this year.
+The camp is the brainchild of local architect Kent Johnson, who started the project on Kickstarter in 2014, and finally got approval from National Park Service to offer it as a pilot program this year.
 He got the idea after seeing old photographs of summer tent cities that used to line New York's beaches in the early 20th century.
 Now he wants to bring the experience back.

 "I knew there was a place for this for New Yorkers," Johnson said.
 "I wanted it to still feel like camping."